pointnetwork/pointnetwork/scripts/README.md

 # Deployspace Folder

-This folder should be kept empty (except for this README).
+The deployspace folder should be kept empty.
 It is used by the [./point-deploy](../scripts/point-deploy) script.

 ## Getting Started